leandropintodealmeida/challenge/README.md

 ## Instructions

-1. Clone the project;
+1. Fork the project

-2. Create a folder structure with your name in the root folder and the name of the language in other folders;
+2. Create a folder structure with your username in the root folder and the name of the language and challenge `allanvianadm/ruby/fibonacci.rb`

-3. Your challenge is to implement the Fibonacci formula in the nine programming languages below:
+3. Your challenge is to implement the challenge programming languages below:

 * [ ] Clojure
 * [ ] Dart